 On March 28, Dr. Alan Hirahara, MD, FRCSC, invites fellow orthopaedic surgeons, regional anesthesiologists, sports medicine experts, and all clinicians who perform MSK procedures to learn how handheld ultrasound can be used to guide their needle for more effective and longer lasting pain relief.

 Dr. Hirahara is a board-certified orthopaedic surgeon, sports medicine expert, and educator extraordinaire, and has been using ultrasound in his practice for over a decade.
 He is passionate about finding new and exciting uses for ultrasound to improve injection techniques and surgery results for his patients.

-Dr. Hirahara will be joined by your Clarius host and sonographer Shelley Guenther.
-They will show you how to take your imaging and procedural skills to the next level with accurate ultrasound-guided injections and interventions and help you build practical skills that you can use to help your next Achilles patient get back on their feet!
+Dr. Hirahara is be joined by your Clarius host and sonographer Shelley Guenther.
+They show you how to take your imaging and procedural skills to the next level with accurate ultrasound-guided injections and interventions and help you build practical skills that you can use to help your next Achilles patient get back on their feet!
 Don’t miss this webinar – register today.

 Alan M Hirahara, MD, FRCSC